mysociety/django-subdomain-instances/README.rst

 3. Add Instance objects, with the label being the subdomain you wish to use.
    Optionally, associate users with these instances.

-4. Add `instances.middleware.MultiInstanceMiddleware` to your middleware.
+4. Add `instances.middleware.MultiInstanceMiddleware` to your middleware; it must come after AuthenticationMiddleware.
 Now if you go to `<subdomain>.<BASE_HOST>`, request.instance will be set to the matching Instance object.
 If there's a subdomain given but no match, it will redirect to `BASE_HOST`.